Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 - Vietnam which has some culinary influences in parts of eastern Thailand.

-So as you can see, the answer to what typical Thai food might look like isn’t so simple.
+So as you can see, the answer to the question isn’t so simple.

-I could say something like, “Well there’s a lot of different curries, rice and Thai noodle dishes, and soups,” but that just wouldn’t cover it.
+I could say something like, “Well there’s a lot of different curries, rice and Thai noodle dishes, and soups,” but that just wouldn’t cover all the regional variations.

 Thailand is a complex and diverse country when it comes to food.
 And it is so worth exploring!